 Sailing Barge SNARK

-Snark is a newly constructed, steel hulled, spritsail sailing barge, more commonly referred to as a Thames Barge.
-She was constructed to the original plans of a type of cargo carrying commercial sailing barges built by J G Fay in Woolston, Southampton in 1898.
+Snark is a newly constructed, steel-hulled, spritsail sailing barge, more commonly referred to as a Thames Barge.
+She was constructed to the original plans of a type of cargo-carrying commercial sailing barges built by J G Fay in Woolston, Southampton in 1898.
 This class of barges were used all along the east and south coast as well as in the associated rivers and estuaries.
 Her design has been updated a little to meet modern passenger vessel standards and to simplify the handling of sails for safety reasons.
 However, to all but the specialists, she is a Thames barge of the classic coastal mould.
 She is rigged as a ‘muley’ with a larger mizzen sail than a more common Thames barge and a long bowsprit.
-She retains the low-able, deck stepped mast needed to work 'above the bridges'.
-She has a flat bottom, raising lee boards and rudder to allow her to dry out on the tidal foreshore of the many estuaries and creeks along the English coast.
+She retains the lowerable, deck-stepped mast needed to work 'above the bridges'.
+She has a flat bottom, with lifting leeboards and rudder to allow her to dry out on the tidal foreshore of the many estuaries and creeks along the English coast.

-SNARK is 84ft long on deck and 105ft overall.
-She weighs 67 tones.
-She has one lower deck and no wheel house on deck.
+Snark is 84ft long on deck and 105ft overall.
+She weighs 67 tonnes.
+She has one lower deck and no wheelhouse.
 The steering and sail operations are all in the open air.
-She has a self tacking fore and aft rig which makes her more weatherly and generally easier to manage short handed.
+She has a self-tacking fore and aft rig which makes her pretty weatherly and generally easy to manage short-handed.
 Indeed, Thames barges are often sailed with just two people and rarely more than three.

 The building of the Snark was started in 1997 by previous owners and has only recently been completed to the standards needed for commercial use in and around the English Channel.
 The progress of the construction has been recorded and can be seen in the following videos.

-She is not a historic replica but uses the most useful features of the original barge designs alongside modern materials and equipment to provide a home for Qiao and Paul, the owners, as well as a place they can share with guests their enthusiasm for the practice of yoga and meditation, of sailing and the sea and the pleasures of a simple life.
+She is not a historic replica but uses the most useful features of the original barge designs alongside modern materials and equipment to provide a home for Qiao and Paul, the owners, as well as a place they can share with guests their enthusiasm for sailing and the sea and the pleasures of a simple life.

-SNARK's main cargo hold is fitted out for crew and guest accommodations.
-The guest accommodation is shared, 4 in each space, with bunks in the aft cabin and seaman's hammocks in the main hold.
-She has two heads and a well equipped galley.
+Snark's main cargo hold is fitted out for crew and guest accommodations.
+The guest accommodation is in four cabins with single and double bunks.
+She has two heads and a well-equipped galley.

 SNARK is licensed to carry 12 passengers and 3 crew, up to 60 miles offshore.
-She can safely cruise the English Channel as far as the Scilies and most of mainland Europe.
-However, we generally only take 8 guests for over night and longer trips.
+She can safely cruise the English Channel as far as the Scillies and most of mainland Europe.
+However, we generally only take 8 guests for overnight and just 6 longer trips.